 Especially since I realized that removing a specific combination of vegetables seemed to reduce the frequency of my attacks.
 You will never guess what it was.
 Chicken soup ingredients that I used for over 20 years to sip on during a migraine.
 The chicken is fine, but the onions, carrots and celery combination seem to set off more migraines for me.

 My doctor said it had something to do with the sugars in the vegetables.
-That's all news to me, so when I get more clear I will provide more information.
+It's called FODMAP.

-Not only are these meals easier to digest, they are easy to cook, and I can prepare the exact measured amounts of food for my optimum nutrition.
+Not only are these meals easier to digest, they are easy to cook, and you can prepare the exact measured amounts of food for optimum nutrition.

 1. To make the marinade: place honey mustard, honey, vinegar, and oil in a container and put it to the side for now.